tplgy/cppcodec/README.md

 Calculate the maximum size of the decoded binary buffer based on the encoded string length.

-If the codec variant does not allow padding or line breaks, the maximum decoded size will be the exact decoded size.
+If the codec variant does not allow padding or whitespace / line breaks, the maximum decoded size will be the exact decoded size.

-If the codec variant allows padding or line breaks, the actual decoded size might be smaller.
+If the codec variant allows padding or whitespace / line breaks, the actual decoded size might be smaller.
 If you're using the pre-allocated memory result call, make sure to take its return value (the actual decoded size) into account.